Whisky performance vs FTSE & Property

 But the longer it stays in the cask, the more mellow and mature the whisky becomes...and the more money whisky drinkers will pay to savour it.

-That's why, according to trade broking data, maturing Scotch bought new and sold at 12 years old has never yet lost money, after all costs.
+That's why, according to the four decades of trade-broking data, maturing Scotch bought new and sold at 12 years old has never yet lost money after all costs.
 And as the industry has consolidated over the last 20 years or so, more cautious production means prices have become more stable and seen steadier appreciation.

-WhiskyInvestDirect has already secured stocks of maturing whisky from five of the top Scotch distillers – Diageo, Beam Suntory, Whyte & Mackay, Glen Turner and Tullibardine.
+WhiskyInvestDirect has already secured stocks of maturing whisky from eight of the top Scotch distillers – Diageo, Beam Suntory, Whyte & Mackay, Glen Turner, Distell, Inchdairnie, Bladnoch and Tullibardine.

-Between them these distillers represent just under half of world Scotch production, making the key malts and grain whiskies blended together by many of the world's best-selling brands.
+Between them these distillers represent almost half of annual Scotch production, making the key malts and grain whiskies blended together by many of the world's best-selling brands.

 Rupert Patrick, our CEO, is actively working to add new stock-lines from other key manufacturers.
 But the industry is so huge, there's no chance of your investment skewing prices or risking a 'bubble'.